 - 7 ounces semisweet or bittersweet chocolate, chopped chip-size

-- Whisk the flour, cocoa, espresso (if using), spices, baking soda and salt together.
+- Whisk the flour, cocoa, espresso, spices, baking soda and salt together.

-- Working with a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the butter and both sugars together on medium-low speed for about 3 minutes, scraping the bowl as needed, until fully blended.
+- In a large bowl, beat the butter and both sugars together on medium-low speed for about 3 minutes, scraping the bowl as needed, until fully blended.

 - Add the yolk and beat for 1 minute, then add the molasses and vanilla, beating until smooth.
 Turn off the mixer, add the dry ingredients all at once and pulse the mixer until the risk of flying flour passes.
 Working on low speed, mix the dough until the flour is almost but not completely incorporated.